AmingAndrei/violence.website/content/locations/otherwhere/phlegethon.md

 [[index|...]]/[[locations]]/phlegethon.md

-The Phlegethon is a large, fluvial phenomenon located within the OTHERWHERE, notable for its highly unstable geography and unique biochemical composition.
+The Phlegethon is a large, fluvial phenomenon located within the OTHERWHERE.

 Characteristics